sangria-graphql/sangria-graphql.github.io/learn.md

 ### High-level Fetch API

-`DeferredResolver` provides a very flexible mechanism to batch retrieval of objects from the external services or databases, but it provides very low-level, unsafe, but efficient API for this.
+`DeferredResolver` provides a very flexible mechanism to batch retrieval of objects from the external services or databases, but it provides a very low-level, unsafe, but efficient API for this.
 You certainly can use it directly, especially in more non-trivial cases, but most of the time you probably will work with isolated entity objects which you would like to load by ID or some relation to other entities.
 This is where `Fetcher` comes into play.

-`Fetcher` provides a high-level API for deferred value resolution and implemented as a specialized version `DeferredResolver`.
+`Fetcher` provides a high-level API for deferred value resolution and is implemented as a specialized version of `DeferredResolver`.
-This API provides following features:
+This API provides the following features:

 * Deferred value resolution based on entity IDs
 * Deferred value resolution based on entity relations